aminmeyghani/ajax-ux-app/readme.md

 # Quisio
-An ajax app with angular.
+A basic facebook app with angular and bootstrap.

+0. Install nodejs.
 1. clone the repo
-2. go to the folder and do `npm install && grunt serve`
+2. go to the folder and do `npm install && npm install -g grunt-cli && grunt serve`.
+You may want to run them as `sudo` if there are permissions issues.
 3. Provide your own db settings in a file called `db.js` and put it in the `server` folder.
 Eventually the folder will look like this: